matthewholman/assist/docs/installation.md

 curl https://ssd.jpl.nasa.gov/ftp/eph/planets/Linux/de441/linux_m13000p17000.441 -o assist/data/linux_m13000p17000.441
 ```

+!!!
+Info
+    Support for the n373 file has been added recently.
+Compare your results to those obtained with the standard n16 file.

-If you wish to carry out a calculation with 373 small bodies (instead of just the 16 most massive asteroids in the  'n16' file above) you will want to
+If you wish to carry out a calculation with 373 small bodies (instead of just the 16 most massive asteroids in the  n16 file above) you will want to
 download the full asteroid file:

 ```bash